Test prep · STEP

 STEP preparation

 STEP (Sixth Term Examination Papers) is the admissions test required for Cambridge Mathematics and used by Imperial, Warwick, and others.
-STEP 2 and STEP 3 are 3-hour problem-solving exams sat in June, considerably harder than A-level Maths in problem-solving demand.
+STEP 2 and STEP 3 are three-hour problem-solving exams sat in June, considerably harder than A-level Maths in problem-solving demand.

 Quick reference